Lisa G. Moore

 Lisa holds a Bachelor of Science in Elementary Education from Florida Agricultural and Mechanical University as well as a Master in Educational Leadership from the University of Central Florida.
 She became an elementary teacher, where she developed a true love of history and storytelling.
 Naturally, she was drawn to the art of quilting, as it is the oldest tradition of storytelling.

-Currently, she is a 2025 - 2026 Studio Artist at the Art & History Museums Maitland in Maitland, Florida.
+Currently, she is a 2025–2026 Studio Artist at the Art & History Museums of Maitland in Maitland, Florida, a National Historic Landmark in Central Florida known for its rich artistic and cultural legacy.

 University of Central Florida, Orlando, FL